elastisys/compliantkubernetes/docs/adr/0010-run-managed-services-in-workload-cluster.md

 * Blurs separation of responsibilities between user and administrator.
 * The managed service is easier impacted by user misusage, e.g., bringing a Node into OOM.
 * Workload Cluster can no longer be deployed with “free for all” security.
-Platform administrators need to push and fight back against loose access control.
+Platform Administrators need to push and fight back against loose access control.

 ## Links